rodrigopex/SimpleAT/README.md

 * Download the SimpleAT.h and SimpleAT.c to your source code;
 * Implement the driver to read, write, check availability and open the UART module at your system;
 * Initialize the driver using the ATEngineDriverInit function passing the above mentioned functions related to the UART;
-* Define the command list exaclty as the line 42 at the below example.
-There, you must define the parameters (your function must receive from the command the types must be uintX_t, x can be 8, 16,32 and 64) and callback function that must be of type as shown at the example (```C void startClient(const uint16_t *args)```)
+* Define the command list as the below example.
+There, you must define the parameters (your function must receive from the command the types must be uintX_t, x can be 8, 16, 32 and 64) and callback function that must be of type as shown at the example (```void startClient(const uint16_t *args)```)
 * Initialize the AT engine passing the pointer to the command list the its size to the function ATEngineInit;
 * Run it in a nonblocking way by using the function ATEngineRun() that always returns true.
 It can be used at the condition of the while true or inside it.